A Large-Scale Benchmark for Evaluating Large Language Models on Medical Question Answering in Romanian: Abstract

 \section{Abstract}

-Question answering (QA) is an actively studied topic, being a core natural language processing (NLP) task that needs to be addressed before achieving Artificial General Intelligence (AGI).
-However, the lack of QA datasets in specific domains and languages hinders the development of robust AI models able to generalize across various domains and languages.
-To this end, we introduce MedQARo, the first large-scale medical QA benchmark in Romanian, alongside a comprehensive evaluation of state-of-the-art large language models (LLMs).
-We construct a high-quality and large-scale dataset comprising 102,646 QA pairs related to cancer patients.
-The questions regard medical case summaries of 1,011 patients, requiring either keyword extraction or reasoning to be answered correctly.
-MedQARo is the result of a time-consuming manual annotation process carried out by seven physicians specialized in oncology or radiotherapy, who spent a total of about 2,100 work hours to generate the QA pairs.
-We experiment with four LLMs from distinct families of models on MedQARo.
-Each model is employed in two scenarios, namely one based on zero-shot prompting and one based on supervised fine-tuning.
-Our results show that fine-tuned models significantly outperform their zero-shot counterparts, clearly indicating that pretrained models fail to generalize on MedQARo.
-Our findings demonstrate the importance of both domain-specific and language-specific fine-tuning for reliable clinical QA in Romanian.
-We publicly release our dataset and code at \iftaclpubformat \url{https://github.com/ana-rogoz/MedQARo}. \else \url{https://anonymous.4open.science/r/MedQARo-C7FB}. \fi
+{ We introduce MedQARo, the first large-scale medical QA benchmark in Romanian, alongside a comprehensive evaluation of state-of-the-art large language models (LLMs).
+We construct a high-quality and large-scale dataset comprising 105,880 QA pairs about cancer patients from two medical centers.
+The questions regard medical case summaries of 1,242 patients, requiring both keyword extraction and reasoning.
+Our benchmark contains both in-domain and cross-domain (cross-center and cross-cancer) test collections, enabling a precise assessment of generalization capabilities.
+We experiment with four open-source LLMs from distinct families of models on MedQARo.
+Each model is employed in two scenarios: zero-shot prompting and supervised fine-tuning.
+We also evaluate two state-of-the-art LLMs exposed only through APIs, namely GPT-5.2 and Gemini 3 Flash.
+Our results show that fine-tuned models significantly outperform zero-shot models, indicating that pretrained models fail to generalize on MedQARo.
+Our findings demonstrate the importance of both domain-specific and language-specific fine-tuning for reliable clinical QA in Romanian. }